OpenFAST/openfast/docs/source/install/index.rst

 Visual Studio Solution for Windows
 ----------------------------------
 A complete Visual Studio solution is maintained for working with the OpenFAST on Windows systems.
-The procedure for configuring the system and proceding with the build process are documentated in the following section:
+The procedure for configuring the system and proceeding with the build process are documented in the following section:

 .. toctree::
    :maxdepth: 1